FlyteWizard/js-firebase-tutorial/README.md

 * Use Firebase as a database.
 * Use Firebase CLI to deploy your application.
 * Recreate the base application locally.
-* Be able to deploy the base application to Firebase Hosting.
+* Deploy the base application to Firebase Hosting.
 * Understand the process of creating a JS and Firebase Application.

 ## Getting started :scroll: